User Guide

 At this stage, databases of the correct name exist, but their tables are temporary; the 'real' tables will be added later.

-If MySQL is not available, then the various scripts will need to be ported to the target database.
-Although that may sound onerous, it is usually not that much work.
+If MySQL is not available, then the database script will need to be ported to the target database.
+Although that may sound onerous, it's usually not that much work.

 4 - Update the server configuration as needed.
 The connection pool and security realm info will need to reflect the new database names.